TOPICS COVERED IN THIS ARTICLE:

 Dial-IQ Inbound Promo Code Applet

-The Promo Code applet is a new applet that can be used when creating Dial-IQ Inbound call flows.
+The Promo Code applet can be used when creating Dial-IQ Inbound call flows.
 Click here to review creating call flows.
 The Promo Code applet is used to prompt the caller to key in a code.
 The code is looked up and the call flow can be configured to handle different lookup results.

 IMPORTANT NOTE - The Promo Code Applet does not work with the Direct Mail Warehouse Feature.
 If you need to utilize promo codes with the Direct Mail Warehouse feature this will need to be reviewed with Velocify's Professional Services Division.